 May 22, 2014

-3. Are both your hands free and ready to use the forklift? – Don’t smoke, don’t operate a cell phone, don’t play with a tablet, keep your hands free and your attention resting solely on the forklift.
-Distractions force reaction time to diminish and not having both hands available and ready, can be disastrous.
+3. Are both your hands free and ready to use the forklift? – Do not smoke, do not operate a cell phone, do not play with a tablet, keep your hands free and your attention resting solely on the forklift.
+Distractions force reaction time to diminish and not having both hands available and ready can be disastrous.

-6. Did you consider the load? – Sometimes loads are just to big for a forklift to handle.
-Make sure your forklift can readily access the palates and take on the load without any strain or consequence.
+6. Did you consider the load? – Sometimes loads are just too big for a forklift to handle.
+Make sure your forklift can readily access the pallets and take on the load without any strain or consequence.
 Failing to do so can be costly.
 Both the machinery and load can be damaged or compromised by improper use and loading.

 Adhering to these simple tips will ensure that your use of a forklift is a safe and profitable venture.